leaveyoustun/leaveyoustun.github.io/content/authors/admin/_index.md

 #      Recognized for contributions to scaling #laws in deep learning.
 ---

-I'm a robotics / embedded software engineer and hobbyist game developer.
+Hi, I'm Liviu!
+I'm a robotics / embedded software engineer and I like building cool stuff in my free time.
 I graduated from Sorbonne University with a degree in Automation and Robotics.

 Check out some of the projects I've been working on below.
 If you have any questions or are interested in working with me feel free to contact me.